jorisvddonk/questmark/examples/self-describing.md

 Directives are designed to simplify common use cases.
 They're effectively "macros" for common functionality, but there's a slight catch: you can't define these yourself, and they're a compile-time feature as they're defined in the Questmark first-pass Tzo compiler.

-Directives are easy to recognize: they're simple tags, prefixed with an at sign (@), surrounded by backticks (`).
+Directives are easy to recognize: they're simple tags, prefixed with an at sign (@), surrounded by backticks (\`), like so: \`@once\`.
 Internally, they use a different code path, and so you can NOT match Directives with regular Tzo bytecode.
 If you try, things will just break.

-At the moment, there's only one directive: "@once".
+At the moment, there's only one directive: \`@once\`.
 This directive ensures that a given option is only ever available once: once you select it, you can never select it again.
 The Questmark compiler manages the required Context variables and conditionals for you so you don't have to think about it!

 Here are some examples: